grimicorn/danholloran-me/.vitepress/content/posts/fednow-and-real-time-payments-how-instant-settlement-works.md

 For developers and fintechs, FedNow is accessible via ISO 20022 message formatting — a global standard that's more structured and data-rich than the legacy formats ACH uses.
 Building on it requires connecting through a FedNow-certified participant (most commonly a bank or payment processor), not directly to the Fed.

 Real-time settlement is increasingly table stakes in payments globally — the UK's Faster Payments, India's UPI, and Brazil's PIX all run 24/7 instant rails.
 The U.S. is catching up, but the transition from a batch-processing culture to real-time expectations will take years to fully play out.

-_This post is for educational and informational purposes only and is not financial, investment, or tax advice.
-Do your own research and consider consulting a licensed professional before making financial decisions._